The Next Chapter: A Study of Large Language Models in Storytelling: Plagiarism

 \section{Plagiarism}

-Considering the strong performance of GPT3 on story generation, we next provide a preliminary investigation to understand the extent to which GPT3 copies from its training data.
+Considering the strong performance of GPT-3 on story generation, we next provide a preliminary investigation to understand the extent to which GPT-3 copies from its training data.

-\paragraph{IThenticate} We use iThenticate\footnote{\url{https://www.ithenticate.com}} --- a professional plagiarism detection software that has comprehensive coverage over the web, scholarly articles and news --- to assess how much GPT3 plagiarises.
+\paragraph{IThenticate} We use iThenticate\footnote{\url{https://www.ithenticate.com}} --- a professional plagiarism detection software that has comprehensive coverage over online articles --- to assess how much GPT-3 plagiarises.
 We include only the generated content (without the condition) when checking for plagiarism.
 Results show that there is no strong plagiarism: similarity score for ROC, WP and CNN is 4\%, 3\% and 14\% respectively.
-That said, CNN appears to have a much higher similarity score (which we will further investigate).
+This is consistent with findings from \citet{DBLP:journals/corr/abs-2111-09509} that the language models do not simply memorize, but combine familiar parts into novel way.
+However, iThenticate looks for lexical overlap to identify plagiarism.
+A more subtle form of plagiarism is one that copies the ideas without parroting the words \citep{DBLP:journals/corr/abs-2203-07618}, motivating us to perform manual check.

-\paragraph{Manual Check} IThenticate looks for lexical overlap to identify plagiarism.
-A more subtle form of plagiarism is one that copies the ideas without parroting the words \citep{DBLP:journals/corr/abs-2203-07618}.
-To check if this kind of plagiarism exists, we randomly sample 10 GPT3 stories for WP and CNN respectively and manually check whether they copy from web articles by searching for keywords, named entities and long phrases.
-For WP, in most instances we do not find web articles or stories that resemble our stories, except for one instance where it copies a story from Wikipedia (noting that it is not a direct word-to-word copy).
+\paragraph{Manual Check} We randomly sample 10 GPT-3 generated stories for WP and CNN respectively and manually check whether they copy from web articles by searching for keywords, named entities and long phrases.
+For WP, in most instances we do not find web articles that resemble our stories, except for one instance where it copies a story from Wikipedia (noting that it is not a direct word-to-word copy).
 For CNN, we find 7 out of 10 instances are based on real stories from news articles, where most details (e.g.,\ names, incident origins, sentence penalty) are faithful to the original stories.
-These results highlight that GPT3 can recall details from training data, calling into question how much of its generation is creative.
-Although we do not find much plagiarism for WP, it is not inconceivable that the overarching storylines or plot details are copied from its massive training data.
-More details can be found in Appendix \autoref{table:similaritycheck}.
+These results highlight that GPT-3 can recall details from training data, calling into question how much of its generation is creative.
+More details can be found in \autoref{sec:Soft Plagiarism Examples}.